aut0maticjack/lazyweb/Raspberry-Pi-Debian-Backports.md

 We can see in regular Jessie that the current version [youtube-dl (2014.08.05-1+deb8u1)](https://packages.debian.org/jessie/web/youtube-dl) is very old, but in Backports, it's currently [youtube-dl (2016.02.22-1~bpo8+1)](https://packages.debian.org/jessie-backports/web/youtube-dl) which is much better.

-Assuming we've installed this before:
+Assuming we've installed this before with:

 ~~~
 sudo apt-get install youtube-dl